trufflesecurity/trufflehog/hack/docs/Adding_Detectors_Internal.md

       4. Found and unverified (indeterminately due to an unexpected API response)
       5. Not found
       6. Any false positive cases that you come across
+   5. Add your new detector to DefaultDetectors in `/pkg/engine/defaults.go`
-   5. Create a merge request for review.
+   6. Create a merge request for review.
 CI tests must be passing.

 ## Addendum